elpassion/Babelduino/README.md

 Here, `podaj` (synonym for "return" in Polish) is only a marker for function returning a value, and `liczbe` is an alias for `int` type.

-If you want such an extra keyword, simply add it to your YAML mapping, describing what kind of highlighting would you like to get (here, `podaj` will be highlighted in the same way as `auto` keyword):
+If you want such extra keyword, simply add it to your YAML mapping, describing what kind of highlighting would you like to get (here, `podaj` will be highlighted in the same way as `auto` keyword):

 ```yaml
 __extra__: